 The original plan was for Portland Place to run in a straight line down to Oxford Circus, but a dispute between John Nash and Sir James Langham who now owned the land saw the kink added outside the BBC.

-But back to Regent Circus, in March 1812, the developer, Charles Mayor won the £300,000 contract to build the circus, which was to be lined with stone clad buildings and a “collonade of coupled columns surrounded by a ballustrade”
+But back to Regent Circus, in March 1812, the developer, Charles Mayor won the £300,000 contract to build the circus, which was to be lined with stone-clad buildings and a “collonade of coupled columns surrounded by a balustrade”

 Together they widened the inside of the circus, to create houses with frontages of 100 feet wide each, although at the cost of less space at the back of each house, and the plans called for the entire circus to be completed by the end of 1816.